carloscastellanos/teaching/480/Spring 2025/workshops/workshop4.md

 ### Step 2: Testing

-1. Upload everything to your web server
+1. Upload everything to your web server.
 2. Open the server URL on your mobile device's web browser and view the AR app.

+---

+## Part 2: Dynamic POIs Using Overpass API